antlafarge/jdownloader/README.md

 ## Change your email or password

+- If you used the docker secrets, just change it in the secrets files and restart your docker container.
 - If you started the container by setting the email and password environment variables :
   - You must follow the [Update the image](https://github.com/antlafarge/jdownloader#update-the-image) guide by setting the new email or password on the final step.
 - If you started the container without setting the email and password environment variables :